00Bruno00/00Bruno00/README.md

 - 👋 Hi, I’m Bruno Silva
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning electron.js
+- 🌱 I’m currently learning something
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me use a Palantír 🔮